crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **Implement and Validate the "Holistic, Characterization-Driven Iterative Refinement" Algorithm.**
+* **Complete pBIOS Feature Set.**
-    * **Goal:** To translate the new, definitive algorithm design into code and validate its performance on hardware.
+    * **Goal:** To implement the remaining pBIOS diagnostic and maintenance tools, building upon the now-stable auto-tuner and UI framework.
-    * **Next Step:** Generate the new `GuidedTuningEngine.cpp` that implements the intelligent, stateful heuristics for both the HF and LF filter stages.
-All other tasks are blocked until the auto-tuner is fully functional and effective.
+    * **Next Step:** Implement the `Probe Analysis` screen to display live `R_std` and saved "Filter Creep" data, providing a "report card" on probe health.
+All other tasks are blocked until this is complete.